 How do I stay protected from a business email compromise scam?

+About the Author: Sean Allan is from the Aware Group, a Technology company witnessing the continued rise of cyber threats across industries.
 Editor’s Note: The opinions expressed in this guest author article are solely those of the contributor, and do not necessarily reflect those of Tripwire, Inc.